If you test positive on an at-home COVID test, do you need to report it? - NewsBreak

 The CDC says it isn’t as concerned about tracking every single case; public health leaders would rather have people test at home and have those cases go untracked, rather than restrict COVID-19 testing to official sites.

 “The US Government does not want to construct any barriers that would deter the use of self-tests,” the CDC says.
 “COVID-19 surveillance continues to be based on results from laboratory testing.
 The primary role of case reporting is to allow public health agencies to take actions to mitigate disease spread.
-The public health community, including CDC, is confident that situational awareness remains strong without receiving self-test results.”This surge’s COVID cases are severely undercounted, epidemiologists say.
-But does it matter?
+The public health community, including CDC, is confident that situational awareness remains strong without receiving self-test results.”Sources: Oklahoma County Jail inmate beaten to death by cellmate just 15 minutes after getting locked up

 Epidemiologists agree that many COVID-19 cases are going uncounted right now, but their estimates on just how many we’re missing vary.